 Students may wish to take note of the following:

-- Undergraduate students of Imperial College London who undertake a full academic year study placement in 2019-20 as part of their degree ("year abroad") via the Erasmus+ Programme at an institution of higher education in an Erasmus “programme country” have been able to apply for an Erasmus mobility (for study) grant.
-The exit of the UK from the EU and the following transitionary period will not impact on these grants.
+- Undergraduate students of Imperial College London who undertook a full academic year study placement in 2020-21 as part of their degree ("year abroad") via the Erasmus+ Programme at an institution of higher education in an Erasmus “programme country” had the opportunity to apply for an Erasmus mobility (for study) grant.
+The exit of the UK from the brexit transitionary period did not impact on these grants.
 Queries to email@example.com

-- Undergraduate and postgraduate students of Imperial College London planning as part of their degree during 2019-20 to undertake a work placement (as a module or contributing to a module) in one of the current Erasmus+ programme countries were able to apply for a mobility (for a traineeship) grant from the Erasmus+ scheme regardless of whether the UK exited the EU before their planned placement start date.
-Most UG and PGT work placements occur from April onwards.
+- Undergraduate and postgraduate students of Imperial College London who planned as part of their degree during 2020-21 to undertake a work placement (as a module or contributing to a module) in one of the current Erasmus+ programme countries were (the scheme has now closed) able to apply for a mobility (for a traineeship) grant from the Erasmus+ scheme regardless of the UK exited the brexit transitionary period before their planned placement start date.
+Most UG and PGT work placements occur from April 2021 onwards.
 PhD students tend to work to a more flexible timetable.
-The exit of the UK from the EU and the following transitionary period will not impact on these grants.
-The value of such a traineeship grant and all other information, including how to apply, can be viewed here .
-IMPORTANT: It is worth checking at any stage whether these grants are available and your queries can be sent to firstname.lastname@example.org
+The exit of the UK from the brexit transitionary period did not impact on these grants.
+Queries to firstname.lastname@example.org.

-Imperial College provides this guidance so as to be helpful to students but naturally given the fluidity of the whole Brexit process it may be that the College will need to revise the guidance from time to time as the full facts and consequences are known.
+Imperial College provides this guidance so as to be helpful to students but naturally given the fluidity of the outcomes of the Brexit process it may be that the College will need to revise the guidance from time to time as the full facts and consequences are known.

-Further insight can be found on the British Council's website (The British Council is the UK's National Agency for Erasmus).
+Further insight on Erasmus can be found on the British Council's website (The British Council is the UK's National Agency for Erasmus).